netsody/netsody/CONTRIBUTING.md

 ## Recognition

 Contributors will be recognized in the project's release notes.
-Thank you for contributing to drasyl!
+Thank you for contributing to Netsody!